 Pleased to meet you!

-I am a CFA® charterholder, financial author and a former financial advisor.
-I do weekly podcasts on financial advisor lead generation so please subscribe here so you won’t miss any of my blog/podcasts on financial advisor marketing and lead generation.
+I am a CFA® charterholder and a former financial advisor.
+I do weekly podcasts on financial advisor lead generation and they are fun and highly irreverent, so please subscribe here.

 What to expect in this blog